johnyu916/Noon/README.md

 read_location branch write_value

-read_location - memory address to read
-branch - where to branch next if location is 1 write_value - write some value to read_location
+read_location - unsigned integer memory address to read branch - unsigned interger where to branch next if location is 1 write_value - boolean write some value to read_location